 According to the US Bureau of Labor Statistics, the standard entry-level education required for a graphic design career is a bachelor's degree.
 This, however, doesn't mean that a traditional four-year degree in graphic arts is the only possible path toward employment.
 A number of accredited schools offer professional certificates in graphic design which will help students looking for jobs and internships build outstanding portfolios to show prospective employers.

 A certificate might be useful for someone who would like to work on developing a portfolio, or for someone who is just looking to develop a stronger background in art and design.
 The certificate can also be useful as professional development for artists, animators, or others who need an understanding of basic graphic design tools.

-Some schools offer certificate programs that consist of 8 or 9 courses, while others have more rigorous programs that require students to take up to 13 courses.
+Some schools offer certificate programs that consist of eight or nine courses, while others have more rigorous programs that require students to take up to 13 courses.
 Online certificate programs tend to offer some scheduling flexibility, making them ideal for students who have jobs or other responsibilities to consider.
 Many schools suggest that their programs can be completed within one to two years, sometimes sooner.